dkelly255/fitness-app/README.md

 ### - Reply Creation

+This screen will allow the user to add replies to any of the comments under active discussion topics.
+Clicking on the `Reply` button will bring the user to this form, and will allow them to enter in their Reply for addition to the comment under any existing discussion topics

 ![Features](readme/features-reply-create.png)

 ### - Reply Editing

+Clicking on the `Edit Reply` button will bring the user to the Reply editing form, where the user will be able to edit the content of any replies they have previously posted to a comment under a discussion topic.
+Please note - from a CRUD-control/Authorisation perspective, Replies can only be edited by their creator or by a Superuser/Administrator.

 ![Features](readme/features-reply-edit.png)

 ### - Reply Deletion

+Similarly, when a user clicks on the `Delete Reply` button, they will be directed to the Delete Reply Confirmation page - this will allow a user to confirm they wish to delete the Reply they previously created.
+Please note - similar to the Reply Editing feature, from an authentication and CRUD-control standpoint - Replies can only be deleted by their creator or an administrator.

 ![Features](readme/features-reply-delete.png)

 ### - User Activity

+This feature within the community application will allow a user to view their activity on the forum to date - including any Topics they have created, comments they have added to active discussion topics, and replies they have left under active comments.
+All permitted CRUD actions will also be displayed alongside each Topic, Comment and Reply left by the user.

 ![Features](readme/features-user-activity.png)